joelnir/joelnir.github.io/_drafts/doxygen-travis.md

 Travis CI is a Continous Integration tool that can be used freely with open source projects on GitHub.
 It is mainly used for testing and deploying builds, but can be set up to do almost anything after a push.
 In this setup we will use it to generate the documentation and then push it to a separate repository/branch.

+I prefer having a completely separate GitHub repository for the documentation.
+This allows both for better separation between code and docs.
+Another benefit is that since the name in the GitHub pages URL is the same as the name of the repository we can then chose it freely.
+You might prefer to deploy the documentation to the same project repository on the gh-pages branch.
+This can easily be acheived by changing some values in the Travis configuration.
+Note however that you then have to make sure that the html documentation is in the root folder for GitHub to serve it correctly.

 To use Travis with your project you need to authorize it for use with your project repository.
 Follow the [Getting Started](https://docs.travis-ci.com/user/getting-started/) page of the Travis CI documentation to get set up.